Atayal people: Folklore

 According to stories told by their elders, the first Atayal ancestors appeared when a stone, Pinspkan, cracked apart.
 There were three people, but one decided to go back into the stone.
 One man and one woman who lived together for a very long time and loved each other very much.
 But the boy was shy and wouldn't dare approach her.
 Whereupon, the girl came up with an idea.
 She left her home and found some coal with which to blacken her face so she could pose as a different girl.

 After several days, she crept back into their home and the boy mistook her for another girl and they lived happily together.
 Not long after, the couple bore children, fulfilling their mission of procreating the next generation.
 The Atayal custom of face tattooing may have come from the girl blackening her face in the story.

 Culture

 Lifestyle

-The Atayal people have a distinct culture.
-They traditionally lived by fishing, hunting, gathering, and growing crops on burned-off mountain fields.
-The Atayal also traditionally practice crafts such as weaving, net knotting, and woodworking.
+The Tayal people have maintained their traditions and cultures for a thousand years.
+They are traditionally self-sufficient through fishing, hunting, gathering and farming through slash and burn.
+Responsibilities are allocated based on gender, which male is responsible for hunting, net-knotting; female, on the other hand, takes up the role of weaving.
+Tayal people also adheres to strict gender roles, with men practicing hunting and women practicing weaving.
 They also have culturally specific musical instruments and dances.